instax-dutta/binify/README.md

 - **Self-Destruct (Burn-after-read)**: Cryptographically purge data immediately after the first view.
 - **Granular Expiration**: Set pastes to expire after 5 minutes, 30 days, or a specific number of views.
 - **Password Protection**: An extra layer of derivation to protect ultra-sensitive content.
+- **Link Revocation**: Manually purge your content at any time using a private administrative token.
+- **Link Rotation**: Change the public URL of your paste instantly while keeping the content secure.

 ### 🎨 Developer Experience